kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 You should NEVER close the Terminal.app window without gracefully stopping the docker process.

-If you forced to close the Terminal, then the HTTP port #80 and #3090 might be help used, so that you will fail to start the Flaskr again.
-When it happened, you should stop & restart your PC to release the ports.
+If you forced to close the Terminal, then the IP Port #80 and #3090 might be held used, so that you will fail to start the Flaskr again.
+When it happened, you need to stop & restart your PC/OS to release the help ports.

 ### How I used Docker